microsoft/PartnerResources/_docs/Skilling/D365 Academy/D365 Marketing Academy/Subpages/OptimizeTrial.md

 # {{ page.title }}

-Watch this brief video titled **Optimzing Your Trial Environment** to understand how to get started with a demo environment, enable key features, add contacts and upload images to your environment.
+Watch this brief video titled **Optimizing Your Trial Environment** to understand how to get started with a demo environment, enable key features, add contacts, and upload images to your environment.

 {% include series.md
     includetags="d365 marketing academy|academy content|getting started"